-On October 31, 2009, we entered into a SVB Credit Agreement, which provides us with the borrowing of up to the lesser of 85% of eligible accounts receivable or \$5.0 million, subject to certain adjustments as set forth in the SVB Credit Agreement.
-The borrowings under the SVB Credit Agreement bear interest at the Wall Street Journal "prime rate" plus 2.75% per annum.
-Pursuant to the amendment dated March 21, 2019, the maturity date was extended to March 30, 2020.
+On October 31, 2009, we entered into an SVB Credit Agreement, which provides for a revolving line of credit of up to \$5.0 million.
+The borrowing base is limited to 85% of eligible accounts receivable, subject to certain adjustments as set forth in the SVB Credit Agreement.
+As of March 28, 2020, the borrowings under the SVB Credit Agreement bear interest at the Wall Street Journal "prime rate" plus 2.75% per annum and mature on April 30, 2021.

-As of March 30, 2019 and December 29, 2018, the outstanding borrowings under the SVB Credit Agreement were \$2.0 million and \$2.3 million, respectively, with the borrowing availability of \$0.01 million and \$0.2 million, respectively.
-During the three months ended March 30, 2019, we made net repayments of \$0.3 million under the SVB Credit Agreement.
-During the three months ended March 31, 2018, net borrowings made under the SVB Credit Agreement was insignificant.
+As of March 28, 2020, the outstanding borrowings under the SVB Credit Agreement were \$4.4 million with additional borrowing availability of \$0.1 million.
+During the three months ended March 28, 2020, we made net borrowings of \$1.5 million under the SVB Credit Agreement.